 If you're organising the hen night and want to invite a friend but know she doesn't get on well with the bride, don't invite her.
 It's all about the bride being happy, and the group dynamic will be terrible if there's people there she doesn't like (or that don't like her).

-Getting the invites are important.
-Make sure it's a really good group of girls who will all get on well with each other, which could include the future mother-in-law and other members of the groom's family - But you'd probably want to run that past the bride to be first.
+Making sure you know who to invite is important.
+It should be a really good group of girls who will all get on well with each other, which could include the future mother-in-law and other members of the groom's family - But you'd probably want to run that past the bride to be first.

 10. Don't Start Drama